-“The juvenile justice system—thanks to the hard work of House members and Senator Whitmire—is one of the best and most efficient systems in the nation,” Wu said.
-“As an attorney who represents juveniles in court, I have seen the professionalism and work ethic to make sure kids never commit another crime, and this is borne out in the statistics.
+"The juvenile justice system — thanks to the hard work of House members and Sen. Whitmire — is one of the best and most efficient systems in the nation," Wu said.
+"As an attorney who represents juveniles in court, I have seen the professionalism and work ethic to make sure kids never commit another crime, and this is borne out in the statistics.
 Seventeen-year-olds who are treated and punished in our juvenile justice system are one-third less likely to ever commit another offense in their life.
-Think about the numbers, the savings to our state and counties.”
+Think about the numbers, the savings to our state and counties."

 Perez-Morrison came to the LBJ School with a strong interest in mass incarceration and criminal justice reform.

 "I took every class offered with Professor Deitch," she said.
 "She has been integral in developing my knowledge of a myriad of criminal and juvenile justice issues, and especially Raise the Age.
 The Raise the Age movement in Texas was largely based on her report on the issue and her leadership in juvenile justice reform."